psychoinformatics-de/studyforrest-data-confoundsannotation/README.md

 This command will trigger a download of the files, directories, or subdatasets you have specified.

-DataLad datasets can contain other datasets, so called *subdatasets*.
+DataLad datasets can contain other datasets (so called *subdatasets*).
 If you clone the top-level dataset, subdatasets do not yet contain metadata and information on the identity of files, but appear to be empty directories.
 In order to retrieve file availability metadata in